oliverjam/learn-express/README.md

 ## Serving pages

 Express makes it easy to handle requests for different URLs.
-We can add routes by calling HTTP method functions on the server object.
+We can add routes by calling functions on the server object.
 For example let's create a handler for the `GET /` route:

 ```js
 server.get("/", (req, res) => {